fahdi/pf-test/README.md

 I moved the thumbnails on mobile and small screens to under the full image as it looked awkward and too small once moving to small screens.
 The desktop version is just like as in mockup.

+## About forms on the sidebar

+The forms on sidebar use collapse feature of bootstrap with ease in transitions applied to the dovs containing them.